 It is an arbiter that many athletic directors and alumni use to base the success of the program and the retention of the head coach.
 As investors in the outcome of college football games, we can use this to our advantage in a couple of ways.

-In last week’s Article entitled 2016 College Football Towel Tossers, we looked to PLAY AGAINST 6-loss teams with negative momentum, who would soon see a Bowl bid slip from reality.
+In a previous article entitled College Football Towel Tossers, we looked to PLAY AGAINST 6-loss teams with negative momentum, who would soon see a Bowl bid slip from reality.
 These teams will, for the most part, continue to fold like a cheap suit until their Rivalry game in late November (THEIR BOWL GAME).
 This week, at the other end of the spectrum, we look to isolate teams who are SUPER SURGING IN THE EARLY PART OF NOVEMBER, as they vie for a Bowl bid.

 Please note, these are NOT teams who are playing for a position in the CFB Championship.
 Nor are these teams, who are vying for their conference lead and BEST BOWL BID.
 These are the type of teams, who are overrated on a weekly basis.
 For proof of that, look no further than the fact that last week’s undefeated teams went just 3-4 SU and 1-6 ATS (Nebraska as dog!)
 Rather than backing these continually overpriced public teams, we look to favor the value-laden 5-win teams, who are seeking that valuable 6th win, which makes them eligible for a Bowl.